-Tigran Petrosian is probably the least well known of the 20th Century World Chess Champions.
+Tigran Petrosian is maybe one of the least well known of the 20th Century World Chess Champions.
 When he got typecast as an ultra-conservative positional player, people lost enthusiasm for his chess.

-But if you play back some of his games and get a feel for his chess philosophy, you gain serious respect for his positional awareness.
-With his exchange motif, he is telling us in some positions, the arrangement can make up the difference between a rook and a minor piece, the minor piece can be equal.
-You can learn much by playing through his games.
+But, looking at his games, if you get a feel for his chess philosophy, you gain serious respect for his positional awareness.
+With his exchange motif, he is telling us in some positions, the arrangement can make up the difference between a Rook and a minor piece, the minor piece can be equal or even better.

 Now we will turn our attention to the man that took Petrosian's crown in 1966.
 That man was Boris Spassky